pmineiro/levyjepa/README.md

 | `gamma=0`     | 0.56943       | LeJepa baseline, no Levy 2D regularizer, no invariance loss |
 | `gamma=1`     | 0.59057       | ibid with Levy 2D regularizer |

-That's a larger lift from a weaker baseline.
+That's a larger lift.
 This suggests to me the regularizer is helping.

 # Thoughts